Borderline 12 remembered at 5th anniversary of shooting in Thousand Oaks | News Channel 3-12

 They were grateful to see many of more than 240 Borderline survivors at the remembrance.

-Help is still available for them through the California Victim Compensation Board.
+Help is still available through the California Victim Compensation Board for those who were at the Borderline Bar & Grill during the shooting.

+Services include reimbursements for medical bills, mental health treatment, and income loss.